Varying-Vagrant-Vagrants/VVV/README.md

 The talks will be published privately so that only the candidate, the Site Administrator or users having one of the 2 specific rating roles can read and evaluate the talks.
 These 2 roles are:

-+ The Rater: users having this role cannot publish talks but only evaluate them (comment/rate) and they can view the candidates profiles.
++ The Rater: users having this role cannot publish talks but can only evaluate them (comment/rate) and view the candidates profiles.
-+ The Blind Rater: users having this role cannot publish talks but only evaluate them (comment/rate) and they *cannot* view the candidates profiles.
++ The Blind Rater: users having this role cannot publish talks, they can evaluate them (comment/rate) *but* they *cannot* view the candidates profiles.

 Raters and Admins can use the comments to discuss directly on the talk, the talk's author won't see them.
 Raters can also use the built in star rating system to progressively build a list of the most promising talks for your WordCamp.
 From the main archive page of the plugin (usually available at site.url/talks), you will be able to reorder talks according to the number of comments or the average rate they got.